Entik-afk/LOTR-Chatbot/README.md

 # LOTR-Chatbot
-Basic Lord of the Rings chatbot
+Basic Lord of the Rings chatbot - in Czech